ethersync/ethersync/README.md

 cd daemon
 npm install
-mkdir -p output/.ethersync # the output directory contains the locally synced files and a config echo "etherwiki=http://localhost:5000#playground" > output/.ethersync/config # where localhost is the server instance from above
+mkdir -p output/.ethersync # the output directory contains the locally synced files and a config echo "etherwiki=http://localhost:5000#playground" > output/.ethersync/config
 ```
+where localhost is the server instance from above.

 To run it, start with:
 ```